IanRFerguson/scp-fmri-analysis-2019/1-First-Level-GLM/README.md

 * Your BIDS root (e.g., `./bids/`)
 * `nicursor.py`
 * `communities.py` - This script provides the framework for our `SCP_Sub` class
-* `firstlevel.py` - This wraps the two scripts above and runs the GLM

 <br>